Outlier Robust and Sparse Estimation of Linear Regression Coefficients: Proofs of Corollary and Propositions , , , and

 We note that, from \eqref{cl}

 We evaluate the right-hand side of \eqref{ine:aplower:tmp} at each term.
-First, for any $\vecv \in \mathfrak{V}_{r_1,r_2,d}^{\leq,=}\cap \mathfrak{C}_{2,s}$, we have
+First, for any $\vecv \in r_1 \mbb{B}^d_1 \cap r_\Sigma \mbb{B}^d_\Sigma$, we have

-where (a) follows from H{\"o}lder's inequality, (b) follows from the relation between indicator function and expectation, (c) follows from \eqref{ine:lsg3}, (d) follows from \eqref{ine:v3} and the definition of $L$, and (e) follows from the definition of $\lambda_o$.
-Second, for any $\vecv \in \mathfrak{V}_{r_1,r_2,d}^{\leq,=}\cap \mathfrak{C}_{2,s}$, we have
+where (a) follows from H{\"o}lder's inequality, (b) follows from the relation between indicator function and expectation, (c) follows from \eqref{ine:lsg3}, (d) follows from \eqref{ine:v3} and the definition of $L$, and (e) follows from \eqref{ine:nsufficient}.
+Second, for any $\vecv \in r_1 \mbb{B}^d_1 \cap r_\Sigma \mbb{B}^d_\Sigma$, we have

 where (a) follows from H{\"o}lder's inequality, (b) follows from relation between indicator function and expectation, and (c) follows from \eqref{ine:v3}, and (d) follows from \eqref{ine:lambda}.
 Consequently, from \eqref{ap:ine:cov1} and \eqref{ap:ine:cov2} we have